 2. Jibu Sales Training and Development Guide [PDF]

-Jibu is a drinking water company with over 154 Franchises across 7 African countries.
-They've sold over 333 million liters in just 8 years, so they're clearly doing something right.
+Jibu is a drinking water company with over 160 Franchises in eight African countries.
+It has sold over 490 million liters, so it's clearly doing something right.

 Jibu has an extensive sales agent training guide like any other successful organizations.
 Their sales manual template is divided into two sections.

-The first part contains the background information of the company.
+The first part contains the company's background information.
 This includes:

-• How they settled to their price range
+- How they settled on their price range.

 This part allows the sales agents to connect with the company and understand how things run across the organization.

-The second part of the sales agent guide has the selling process.
+The second part of the sales agent guide covers the selling process.
 Some of the things that the sales agent learns in this part include:

 This part is crucial in ensuring that all the sales agents understand the company's expectations on how they should carry themselves.